Position

 How to become a Program Administrator?

-1. Earn a relevant degree: Start with a bachelor's degree in business, management, or a related field.
-This provides the foundational knowledge needed for the role.
+1. Get a Relevant Education: Start with a bachelor's degree in business, public administration, or a related field.
+This education provides the basic knowledge needed for the role.

 How long does it take to become a Program Administrator?